Think Like a Monk Book Summary I Jay Shetty

 ‘A layperson who is consciously aiming to be continuously alive in the Now is a monk.’

-Jay claims without leaving worldly pursuits we can adopt the mindset of monks and become more successful at our worldly pursuits while maintaining perfect peace inside.
-Becoming a monk is a mindset more than a monk-like life.
+Jay claims without leaving worldly pursuits; we can adopt the mindset of monks and become more successful at our worldly pursuits while maintaining perfect peace inside.
+Becoming a monk is an attitude more than a monk-like life.

 About the Book

-Stage 1 – we will let go, stripping ourselves from the external influences, internal obstacles, and fears that hold us back.
+Stage 1 – we will let go, stripping ourselves of the external influences, internal obstacles, and fears that hold us back.

 Stage 2 – We will grow by reshaping your life so that you can make decisions with intention, purpose, and confidence.

-Stage 3 – We will give, looking to the world beyond ourselves, expanding and sharing our sense of gratitude, and deepening our relationships.
+Stage 3 – We will give, look to the world beyond ourselves, expand and share our gratitude, and deepen our relationships.

 Here are excerpts from Each Part –